Why Your Garage Door is One of the Best Ways to Increase Your Home’s Curb Appeal

 Why is Curb Appeal so Important?

 The term curb appeal was coined back in the day when home buyers literally drove around to look at homes.
-So the look of a home from the street, where the buyers would be in their cars, became the first hurdle to getting buyer interested in a home.
+So the look of a home from the street, where the buyers would be in their cars, became the first hurdle to getting buyers interested in a home.
 Very often, buyers would not even get out of the car if they didn’t like the look of the home from the car – or its curb appeal.

 Today curb appeal is even more important.
-With the advent of online shopping for a home, you don’t even have the luxury of presenting you house in person.
+With the advent of online shopping for a home, you don’t even have the luxury of presenting your house in person.
 Instead, it better look good on Google Streetview and any images on a realtor’s web site.
 If it doesn’t, prospective buyers won’t even bother to visit.

 We’ve told you many times that a garage door can account for a large portion of your home’s appearance; up to 35% of the visible area of your home from the street.